Wahoo (Ono) Fish

 Wahoo (Ono) Flavor Profile

-Ono has mild-sweet tasting fish with a firm texture, moderate fat, and large, circular flakes when cooked.
+Ono has mild-sweet tasting flesh with a firm texture, moderate fat, and large, circular flakes when cooked.
 Their flesh is a beautiful white color and remains white when cooked.
 Fillets have less blood-line than similar pelagic fish which means they have a higher yield from purchased fillets to useable portions.
 Shelf life for Wahoo is relatively short...up to 10 days if properly cared for.

 Typical Cooking Methods